Why is it important to find your yoga rhythm?

 This can be quite a difficult and advanced thing to do and in our mission to have the ‘perfect’ practice and to achieve certain poses, we often forget to ask: “how does this actually make me feel?”

-This month we’ll be diving deeper into the theme of rhythm and invite you to experiment with your own natural yoga practice rhythm.
+So I invite you to experiment with your own natural yoga practice rhythm.
 What kind of yoga suits you best at different times of the day?
 What is optimal in terms of your body clock, your energy levels and your schedule?

 Knowing the answer to these questions will not only help you to create a sustainable practice but to step back from what you think you should be doing and move towards what you feel serves your body and your mind.
 In other words, making your practice work for you both on and off the mat.